Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZvVALD7ZCOA.md

 # [June 1st, 2021 Livestream](../2021-06-01.md)
 ## Q&A: Does Unreal Engine 5 have enough features for you to consider upgrading in future?
 https://www.youtube.com/watch?v=ZvVALD7ZCOA
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: How much do you think Unreal Engine 5 would help development of the game?](./yt-yHr48ojeNho.md) [https://www.youtube.com/watch?v=yHr48ojeNho](https://www.youtube.com/watch?v=yHr48ojeNho)

 ### Topics
 * [Technology > Unreal Engine > Unreal Engine 5](../topics/technology/unreal-engine/unreal-engine-5.md)